max13h/portfolio-2024/README.md

 # Portfolio max13h

 Simple portfolio to showcase my actual work.
-Using tools & librairies such as Nuxtjs - Tailwind - GSAP
+Using tools & librairies such as Nuxt - Tailwind - GSAP